viniciusgdr/Blaze/README.md

 })
 ```
 ## Notes
-You can end the connection when the action is complete:
+This option declared as "true" closes the socket when the match ends
 ```ts
 const socket = makeConnectionBlaze({
     needCloseWithCompletedSession: boolean